tjhickey724/discrete_math/notes/counting/permsAndCombs.md

 $C(n,k) = \binom{n}{k} = \frac{n!}{(n-k)! k!}$

-and we call it "n choose k"
+and we call it "n choose k" as it is the number of ways we can choose k elements out of n, so "from n choose k"

 ### Applications
 How many ways are there of forming two teams, team A and team B, from a group of 4 players?